kenokrieger/QmPy/README.md

 The script requires a configuration file which contains all the necessary information about the quantum mechanical system.
-This file needs to be named 'schrodinger.inp' and must have the following structure: <\br>
+This file needs to be named 'schrodinger.inp' and must have the following structure: <br/>
 ```
 float # mass
 flaot float float/int # xMin xMax nPoint